-(1) The Auctioneer, at the Auctioneer’s discretion, may require the Buyer to pay a deposit of 20% of the price of the horse immediately following the Sale.
+(1) The Auctioneer, at the Auctioneer’s discretion, may require the Buyer to pay a deposit of 20% of the price of the pony immediately following the Sale.

 (2) Full payment for all Lots must be made to Brightwells within 1 hour of the completion of the sale, in pounds sterling by means of cash, debit card or cheque.
 Cash payments are subject to a limit of £2,500 for all purchases made in this auction.
 Total cash payments to Brightwells Limited from any customer cannot exceed a Sterling equivalent of EUR 9,999 in any single or series of related or linked transactions within a 90 day rolling period.
 Where the Buyer wishes to pay by cash or card a fee shall be payable as detailed in the General Information.
 Payment in this context may include the tender of a cheque in the full amount although the Auctioneer in the Auctioneer’s discretion may refuse a cheque, in which event the Buyer must tender payment in some other manner.

-(i) the Auctioneer has been paid in full for the price of the horse by the Buyer, any cheque tendered by or on behalf of the Buyer having been cleared; and
+(i) the Auctioneer has been paid in full for the price of the pony by the Buyer, any cheque tendered by or on behalf of the Buyer having been cleared; and

 (ii) the Buyer has not initiated the Complaints Procedure set out below: